 HBIS steel coils

-Figure 13: Process Safety Management maturity assessment results 2022
+Figure 13: Process safety management maturity assessment results 2022

-The Process Safety Management maturity analysis was derived from data provided by 28 organisations, representing 30% of worldsteel members.
+The Process safety management maturity analysis was derived from data provided by 28 organisations, representing 30% of worldsteel members.

 Increasing maturity in process safety management can be observed.
 The industry has grown in experience and expertise in process safety management; however, there is an important area of improvement for element 15 (measurement and metrics).
-Process Safety KPIs are different from Occupational Safety KPIs.
+Process safety KPIs are different from occupational safety KPIs.
 This issue has led to requests from worldsteel members to provide effective indicators for benchmarking and monitoring purposes.
 In the past, worldsteel has referenced well-accepted frameworks (e.g., RP API 754); however, a specific set of indicators and guidance will be developed.

 Two steel workers in a steel plant